Charles Manning: Early life and education

 Charles was the son of Dumaresque Williamson Manning and Helena Isabella Bell.
 He was educated at the Diocesan College (Bishops), Rondebosch, the South African College, Cape Town; and as a Rhodes Scholar at Brasenose College, Oxford, which he entered in 1914.
 His academic career was interrupted by military service; he enlisted in the 18th Royal Fusilliers in 1914 and was commissioned in the 7th Oxford and Bucks Light Infantry in the following year.
 He saw active service in France and Salonkia, 1915–17, was wounded and twice mentioned in despatches.
-From 1917-18 he served as an Acting Captain and Instructor in the 11th officer cadet battalion.
+In 1917 and 1918, he served as an Acting Captain and Instructor in the 11th officer cadet battalion.

 Returning to Oxford he graduated with a First in Literae humaniores ('Greats') in 1920, a First in Jurisprudence in 1921, and a First in Civil Law in 1922.
 He was Senior Hulme Scholar, 1921.
 He became a barrister in Middle Temple, 1922.

 Professional career

-In 1922 he joined the League of Nations International Labour Office (Diplomatic Division) and in the same year was appointed Personal Secretary to the Secretary General, Sir Eric Drummond.
+In 1922, he joined the League of Nations International Labour Office (Diplomatic Division) and in the same year was appointed Personal Secretary to the Secretary General, Sir Eric Drummond.

 His academic career resumed in 1923 when he was appointed a Law Fellow at New College, Oxford, and Law Lecturer at both New and Pembroke Colleges.
 He moved to Harvard University as Laura Spellman Rockefeller Fellow, 1925–26, but returned to Oxford as Deputy Professor of International Law and Diplomacy in 1927.
 He was Examiner in Roman Law to the Council of Legal Education, 1927-32.
-In 1930 he was appointed Montague Burton (formerly Cassel) Professor of International Relations at the London School of Economics (which was under the federal University of London) in 1930, a post he held until his retirement in 1962.
+In 1930, he was appointed Montague Burton (formerly Cassel) Professor of International Relations at the London School of Economics (which was under the federal University of London) in 1930, a post he held until his retirement in 1962.
 During the Second World War, he was Senior Specialist at Chatham House, a post he held from 1939-43.